leventkaracan/TSGF-GAN/README.md

 ## Testing MiT-MFIF

-You can test MiT-MFIF using the following script.
+You can test TSGF-GAN using the following script.
 You can reach the pre-trained model under the "model" directory.

-`python test.py --root_testdata  ./datasets --test_dataset LytroDataset --root_result ./results  --root_model ./models/ --model_name mit-mfif_best`
+`python test.py --root_testdata  ./datasets --test_dataset LytroDataset --root_result ./results  --root_model ./models/ --model_name tsgf-gan_best`

 ## Evaluation

-To evaluate the MiT-MFIF, we utilize the following Matlab implementations.
+To evaluate the TSGF-GAN, we utilize the following Matlab implementations.

  [https://github.com/zhengliu6699/imageFusionMetrics](https://github.com/zhengliu6699/imageFusionMetrics)